-Shift-left testing depends on a more grown-up development practice, for example one based on the software testing pyramid (the design created by developers includes a set of unit tests which covers the code reasonably well, and the API and functional testers do as much as they can and try to minimize reliance on late-cycle testing so that we can have enough manual/UI tests to verify if everything is working fine).
+Shift-left testing depends on a more grown-up development practice, for example, one based on the software testing pyramid (the design created by developers includes a set of unit tests that covers the code reasonably well, and the API and functional testers do as much as they can and try to minimize reliance on late-cycle testing so that we can have enough manual/UI tests to verify if everything is working fine).
 In this way, the late-cycle tests are present to prove functionality & not to find issues.

 The mantra of the shift-left is -Test-Early, Test-Frequently.

 The main activity that should be approached and implemented for shift left testing is applying the best testing practices at the development phase.